 Property Description Column Name The name field that contains data.
 This property is read-only. Туре The native data type of the resource.
 This property is read-only.
 Enable Column Projection Uses a schema to publish the data to the target.
 Amazon S3 does not support binary format.
 To change the format in which the data is streamed, select this option and specify the schema format.
 Default is disabled.
 Schema Format The format in which you stream data to the target.
-You can select one of the following formats: - Avro - Flat - JSON Use Schema Specify the sample JSON for the JSON format.
-For the Flat file format, configure the schema to associate a flat file.
+You can select one of the following formats: - Avro - JSON - Parquet Use Schema Specify the sample JSON for the JSON format.
 Column Mapping The mapping of source data to the data object.
 Click View to see the mapping.